mdn/content/files/en-us/web/progressive_web_apps/tutorials/intro/secure_connection/index.md

 When officially publishing a PWA, you will likely want to invest in a [domain name and web hosting](/en-US/docs/Learn/Common_questions/Tools_and_setup/How_much_does_it_cost#hosting).
 For open source projects, where developers can learn from the codebase and even contribute back to the project, you can host your progress on [GitHub Pages](https://pages.github.com/).

-## Github pages
+## GitHub pages

-The current state of the cycleTracker application is viewable on Github, served securely at [https://mdn.github.io/pwa-examples/cycletracker/html_and_css].
-We've posted the files to the MDN Github account.
+The current state of the cycleTracker application is viewable on GitHub, served securely at [https://mdn.github.io/pwa-examples/cycletracker/html_and_css].
+We've posted the files to the MDN GitHub account.
 Similarly, if you have a [Github](https://github.com) account, you can post it to yours.
-Just note that actions on Github, while securely served over SSL, are not necessarily private and all Github pages are public.
+Just note that actions on GitHub, while securely served over SSL, are not necessarily private and all GitHub pages are public.
 If you live in an area with a repressive government that tracks menstrual cycles, like areas in Ghana and the United States, consider copying and pasting the code rather than forking it.

 To create a publicly available secure site, create a [Github pages site](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site).
 Create a repository named `<username>.github.io`, where `<username>` is your github username.
 Create a `gh-pages` branch.
 This branch of your application will be available at `https://<username>.github.io`.